 2016 IGCSE Results

-We make use of standardised assessments as part of our exam cycle so we can understand how our students are performing against national standards.
+We make use of standardised assessments as part of our test cycle so we can understand how our pupils are performing against national standards.

-The unique culture surrounding our internal examinations prepares pupils well for their IGCSE exams at the end of Year 11.
+The unique culture surrounding our internal tests prepares pupils well for their IGCSE exams at the end of Year 11.

 Tel: 01223 350615